alphauslabs/tmpdocs/docs/octo/alerts-management.md

 <!-- ### Anomaly Detection Alert -->
 ### Anomaly Detection Alert

 Anomaly detection alerts are used to monitor a cost group if there is an anomaly and alert you if there is a significant deviation from the usual spending based from your historical data.
-You can monitor single cost groups and send alerts to multiple channels per alert.
+You can monitor single cost group and send alerts to multiple channels.

 - Navigate to the `ANOMALY DETECTION` tab
 - Click `CREATE NEW ALERT` and a popup dialogue box should appear